 We categorize custom or specialty industrial fans as those that are modified and applied for a specific function or application.
 They are standard centrifugal or axial designs that are factory modified to meet an application need with optional construction materials such as specialty steels, fiberglass or PVC.
 Additionally, alterations to the fan wheel, inlet, outlet, housing and supports are other changes typically instituted, to extend the fan life, without compromising performance.
 It’s not uncommon, when product moves thru a fan it accumulates on the fan wheel or creates a clog, significantly altering the performance or causing fan failure.
 To counter this, manufacturer made design change examples would include adding a “swing-out” wheel feature for cleaning, fitting cutting blades to a fan wheel for chopping paper trim or providing a complete packaged “drop-in” ventilation fan assembly to facilitate easy installation.

-FRP & PVC Fans – These are designed for corrosive environments that attack and degrade metal materials of construction.
-FRP and PVC are the most common plastic materials used to build these types of fans and blowers.
+PVC Fans – These are designed for corrosive environments that attack and degrade carbon steel construction.
+PVC is a common plastic material used to build fume exhaust fans.

 High Temperature Fans – Where temperatures in the airstream exceed 250 degrees F, fan designs need to change to accommodate the high operating temperatures without failure to bearings, metals, etc.

 OEM Fans – Machine designs need an air mover that oftentimes needs to fit within tight space constraints.

 Stainless Steel Fans – The need for corrosion resistance requires that we look beyond coated carbon steel and select the correct type of stainless, finish the surface treatment of the steel correctly and design for the gaseous constituents of the airstream or ambient environment.

 There are also standard equipment designs that make a lot of sense for specific applications.
 These optional design features include: